andreassommer/ifdiff/README.md

 #### On Each MATLAB Session (required only for non-toolbox installations)

 If you have not installed IFDIFF as a toolbox, then you must manually setup the MATLAB path to access IFDIFF functions on each MATLAB session before you can use IFDIFF.
-To do this, simply run the following command in the MATLAB Command Window:
+To do this, run the following command in the MATLAB Command Window:

 ```MATLAB
 initIFDIFF